liga4/VirtualWallet/README.md

 - **Make Transactions**: Perform transactions between different wallets with other users.
 - **Transaction History**: Review and track the history of transactions made across wallets.

-## To run Banking application in your server, you'll need
+## To run Virtual Wallet application in your server, you'll need

 #### PHP (version 7.4 or higher)
 #### Composer